opendicom/opendicomzipValidator/README.md

 **4.3.4** Compression MUST NOT be applied to a "local file header" or an "end of central directory record".
 Individual "central directory records" MUST NOT be compressed, but the aggregate of all central directory records MAY be compressed.

-**4.3.5** File data MAY be followed by a "data descriptor" for the file.
-Data descriptors are used to facilitate ZIP file streaming.

 **4.3.6** Overall .ZIP file format

       [local file header 1]
-      [encryption header 1]
       [file data 1]
-      [data descriptor 1]
       .
       .
       .
       [local file header n]
-      [encryption header n]
       [file data n]
-      [data descriptor n]
-      [archive extra data record]
       [central directory header 1]
       .
       .